upb-uc4/api/hlf/scala/admission.md

         - => error is returned
           - If the given parameters could not be parsed.
           - If the given transaction could not be performed due to semantic reasons.
+    - TransactionError :: Json (refer to: [GenericError](../chaincode/errors.md#GenericError))
+        - => error is returned,
+          - If the required approvals are not present on the ledger.

 ## DropAdmission(admissionId: String)
 - Returns